How To Ride A Sleeper Bus In Vietnam Safely

 7. Wear comfortable clothes

-Also, for women, don’t wear short skirts or dresses to avoid unwanted troubles.
-There were a few cases that women got photographed while sleeping on the bus.
+Also, for women, don’t wear short skirts or dresses to avoid unwanted trouble.
+In a few cases, women got photographed while sleeping on the bus.